ka8725/ka8725.github.com/_posts/2018-11-27-stub-active-record-associations.md

 ```

-Having this in place, we can stub our association and scope like this:
+Having this in place, we can stub our association and scope:

 ```ruby
 user1 = build_stubbed(:user)